Sheshagiri/go-protobuf-cloud-datastore-entity-translator/README.md

 This is largely inspired from being able to persist protocol buffers to Google Cloud Datastore.
 Protobuf messages that the datstore supports are listed [here](https://github.com/googleapis/googleapis/blob/c50d9e822e19e069b7e3758736ea58cb4f35267c/google/datastore/v1/entity.proto#L188).

-This repository acts as atranslator to translate any given ``proto.Message`` to ``datastore.Entity`` that the datastore understands and
+This repository acts as a translator to translate any given ``proto.Message`` to ``datastore.Entity`` that the datastore understands and
 ``datastore.Entity`` to any ``proto.Message``.

 This repository also addresses some of the limitations that [google-cloud-go](https://github.com/googleapis/google-cloud-go/tree/master/datastore) has.